Latest Posts

 What Is FedRAMP and How Will It Affect Cloud Security?

-Expected to be operational by June of 2012, the Federal Risk and Authorization Program (FedRAMP) is the current administration’s attempt to set cloud computing security standards for cloud service providers (CSPs).
+Expected to be operational by June 2012, the Federal Risk and Authorization Program (FedRAMP) is the current administration’s attempt to set cloud computing security standards for cloud service providers (CSPs).
 The primary goal of FedRAMP is to streamline the authorization process for government agencies to work with public and private cloud hosting companies.
 This is coming on the heels of certain provisions in the 2012 National Defense Authorization Act that require the Department of Defense to migrate data to private-sector cloud solutions.
 This is mainly due to assessments confirming that the private sector can provide equal or greater security at a fraction of the cost.

 Related Articles :